small0live/minerva-wp/README.md

 | motivating_1 | Encourage each other to perform our very best? | Motivating and Confidence Building |
 | affect_management_1 | Keep a good emotional balance in the team? | Affect Management |

 ## Joggle Cognition Battery Data

 The [Joggle application](https://joggleresearch.com/) was used to administer a cognition test battery.
-The battery contains 9 tests that were adminstered to all participants in the study.
+Each participant completed the battery on an Apple iPad.
+The battery contains 9 tests which are listed below.

 ### Motor Praxis Task
 * Domain: sensory motor speed